 Do any states require homeowners to carry coverage for contractor injuries?

-No state requires homeowners to carry specific coverage for contractor injuries, but most states require licensed contractors to carry workers' compensation insurance.
-Requirements vary: some states exempt sole proprietors with no employees, while others require coverage regardless of business size.
+No state requires homeowners to carry coverage for contractor injuries, but most states require licensed contractors to carry workers' compensation insurance.
+Rules vary: some states exempt sole proprietors with no employees, but others require coverage regardless of business size.